Consensys/doc.goquorum/docs/HowTo/Use/DevelopingSmartContracts.md

 # Developing Smart Contracts

 GoQuorum uses standard [Solidity](https://solidity.readthedocs.io/en/develop/) for writing Smart Contracts, and generally, these can be designed as you would design Smart Contracts for Ethereum.
-Smart Contracts can either be public (i.e. visible and executable by all participants on a given GoQuorum network) or private to one or more network participants.
+Smart Contracts can either be public (that is, visible and executable by all participants on a given GoQuorum network) or private to one or more network participants.
 Note that GoQuorum does not introduce new contract types.

 ## Creating public transactions/contracts

 Sending a standard Ethereum-style transaction to a given network will make it viewable and executable by all participants on the network.
 As with Ethereum, leave the `to` field empty for a contract-creation transaction.

 Example JSON RPC API call to send a public transaction: